UPRI-earthquake/upri-earthquake.github.io/doc/ehub-backend/overview.md

 ## API

-This is the link for th
+This is the link for the [API Docs](https://alyssapatricia.github.io/ui/ehub-backend/api-docs/)

 ## CONTRIBUTING.md
 This is the link for [CONTRIBUTING.md](https://github.com/UPRI-earthquake/earthquake-hub-backend/blob/main/CONTRIBUTING.md)